Tennessee-Wallaceh/seqjax/docs/index.md

 print(observation_path)
 ```

 SeqJAX checks at runtime that `AR1Target` and its components implement the required interface, making it easier to extend or customize the library.
+Once you are comfortable with simulation, explore the advanced inference workflows showcased in the tutorials below to analyse the resulting observation streams.

 ## Explore further

 - Follow the [Getting Started tutorial](tutorials/getting-started.md) to walk through the autoregressive model step by step.
+- Learn how to track filtering distributions with the [particle filtering walkthrough](tutorials/particle-filtering.md).
+- Infer parameters jointly with latent states in the [Bayesian MCMC guide](tutorials/bayesian-mcmc.md).
+- Optimise amortised posterior approximations using the [variational inference tutorial](tutorials/variational-inference.md).
 - Browse the [API reference](api.md) for detailed documentation of available classes and functions.